CTE Pathways: Transportation

 Outcomes

-Students who complete Automotive Electrical, Energy, and Transportation Systems will receive Cerritos College Credit for AUTO 160 and AUTO 108.
+Students who complete Automotive Electrical and Energy and Transportation Systems may apply to receive credit for the Cerritos College courses AUTO 160 and AUTO 108.

 This service-focused pathway prepares students for careers in the automotive industry.
 Students will explore the systems that makeup vehicles, the energy that requires them to run, and how to maintain and service these machines.